 What is the healthiest diet in the world?
 It’s a contentious question amongst ‘experts’ who debate this topic with a certain amount of ‘cognitive dissonance,’ generally quoting data that backs up their beliefs or dietary leaning (and if anything goes against their beliefs, they generally diss the study by focussing their attention its flaws).
 I recently read a comment from a long term paleo enthusiast who after studying ‘health longevity’ had begun to question that he was indeed, on the right track.
-He was concerned that the longest (and healthiest) living communities ate very little meat (he claimed that pasture raised meat formed 50% of his diet), that many ate grain, dairy and all ate legumes and lots of vegetables.
+He was concerned that some of the longest (and healthiest) living communities ate very little meat (he claimed that pasture raised meat formed more than 50% of his diet), that many ate grain, dairy and all ate legumes and lots of vegetables.
 He asked if anyone could offer an example of a long living, healthy culture where meat, featured heavily in their diet.
 The backlash was not pretty, lots of ‘cognitive dissonance’ but no answers to his concern.

 So upon reading this debate, I thought I might share my thoughts on what I believe the ‘healthiest diets’ have in common.
 Food culture is a topic that has long interested me, I think there is a lot to learn about the power of food from investigating this topic.
 I’ve been fortunate enough to travel to many countries in my lifetime and immersing myself in their way of eating has been one of my life’s great pleasures.
 I’m not a traveller that seeks out health cafes, instead preferring to eat the way the locals do (the exception to this may be travelling the more Westernised countries)!